 Student Code of Conduct: All students are expected to conduct themselves as responsible and considerate adults who respect the rights of others.
 Disruptive behavior will not be tolerated.
 All students are also expected to attend and be on time all class meetings.
 No cell phones or similar electronic devices are permitted in class.
 Please refer to the Essex County College student handbook, Lifeline, for more specific information about the College’s Code of Conduct and attendance requirements.

-Course Content Outline: based on the text Human Anatomy & Physiology, 8th edition, by Marieb and Hoehn; published by Benjamin Cummings, 2010; ISBN : 978-8053-9569-3; and laboratory manual Selected Material from Anatomy and Physiology Short Version, 7th edition, by Benson, Gunstream, Talaro, and Talaro; McGraw Hill Custom Publishing, 2005; ISBN: 0-07-322986-5.
+Course Content Outline: based on the text Human Anatomy & Physiology, 8th edition, by Marieb and Hoehn; published by Benjamin Cummings, 2010; ISBN #: 978-8053-9569-3; and laboratory manual Selected Material from Anatomy and Physiology Short Version, 7th edition, by Benson, Gunstream, Talaro, and Talaro; McGraw Hill Custom Publishing, 2005; ISBN #: 0-07-322986-5.

-Class Meeting

-(2 hours and 40 minutes) Chapter/Section

-Week
+Week Class Topic

 1 The Special Senses – Eye and Ear

 2 Blood